A $100 million investment will help improve member experience and prepare for growth.

 For more than 50 years, Kaiser Permanente — the state’s largest nonprofit health plan — has provided Coloradans with high-quality health care and coverage.
 To enhance service for our current members and to prepare for future growth, we’re investing $100 million to build new and upgraded state-of-the-art medical facilities in 8 communities across Colorado’s Front Range.

 Two brand-new facilities will replace existing medical offices in leased spaces in Parker and Pueblo.
-The new medical offices will have innovative technology and be designed with a focus on environmental sustainability to achieve LEED certification.
+The new medical offices will have innovative technology and be designed with a focus on environmental sustainability.
 The new facilities will make it easier and more convenient for members to see their doctor, fill a prescription, and get blood work or an X-ray, all under one roof.
 Construction for both the Parker and Pueblo facilities is estimated to begin in early 2024 with a targeted opening in Summer 2025.

 “We’re proud to serve and invest in Colorado and build for the future,” said Mike Ramseier, president of Kaiser Permanente Colorado.
 “We’ve been laser-focused on providing the best health care, access, and affordability, and it’s paying off.
 Our membership is growing, along with our commitment to the Colorado communities we serve.”